SFort/MC-OCAIP/README.md

 to have a skin place a 64x64 pixel skin file into `.minecraft/ocaip_skin.png`
 i recommend you use `assets/minecraft/textures/entity/steve.png` as a refrance

+so in a nutshell how this works:
+- client creates a private key (this is kindof like a password but more secure)
+- client connects to server
+- if the client hasn't connected before the server will prompt a registration password/proof of work
+- then the server will remember the public key and later logins will be seamless

+the private key is stored in `.minecraft/ocaip.key`
+keeping a backup of the key is recommemded as loosing it means
+you won't be able to access that account and will have to contact an admin or create a new one.

+for server hosts public keys are located in `ocaip/server_keys` if a user has lost their public key you can reset the account by removing their name and the key underneath the name

 OCAIP: Offline Customization And Identification Protocol because the acronym kindof sounds like "Oh, Cape" (due to the migrator cape).